alexQiSong/scSTEM/README.md

 ![Alt text](img/step1.png?raw=true "Load input files")

-Alternatively, you may load sample data set by clicking the "Load sample data set" button.
+Alternatively, you may load sample data set by clicking the "Load sample data" button.
 It automatically loads the sample data set for this tutorial.
 This is the data set from a publised research[Cao et el., 2020](https://www.science.org/doi/10.1126/science.aba7721).

 2. **Step 2: Visualizing and clustering cells.** In the second panel, scSTEM can perform dimensionality reduction and cell clustering.
 However, this step is optional.
 This step is only intended to assist users to  select cells of interest by 2D UMAP visualization.
 If this step is skipped, scSTEM will take all cells from the input expression count matrix.
 To visualize dimensionality reduction results, first  click  `Run  UMAP`.
 After UMAP  is  done,  click `Run Clustering` and then `Visualize Results`.
 For the sample data set, we can see the cell partition number is displayed along with the cells.
 Let's focus on partition 4 highlited by green color here.
 For the sample data set, partitions may bi numbered differently on different OS.
 You may find the partition shown in the figure below numbered by a different number.

 ![Alt text](img/step2.png?raw=true "umap1")